johntao/blog-2025/src/content/default/information-fatigue.md

 I always listen to podcasts while I'm commuting.

-I felt like putting less effort into learning things (i.e. no eyes needed), making it easy to sustain.
+I feel like it takes less effort to learn things this way (i.e. no eyes needed), making it easier to sustain.

 There were cases that I just want to listen to music or sing while commuting, otherwise, I seldom
 skip my news feed.

-Name a few podcaster I am digging (no particular order):
+Here are a few podcasters I'm into (in no particular order):

 - [Front-End-Fire](https://front-end-fire.com/): the lovely trio where they cover different types of news in the front end world
   - general big news, lightning news